thisisdavidbell/node-docker-kubernetes/README.md

 ### 5. Communication between containers in the same pod
 Note: as the containers run with the same ip address, we can use localhost to communicate between them.
-* create new version of app2.js which calls localhost:8080/hello: see `app2-invoke.js`

 * add new command to package.json to kickoff new app: `package.json`
 * build new Dockerfile using this command: `Dockerfile-invoke`
 * build v2 docker image of app2.js: `docker build --file Dockerfile-invoke -t app2-node:v2 .`